alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 # Toast Light Tips

-Pop up a black semi transparent prompt on the page for scenarios such as operation result prompts.
+Pop up a black semi transparent prompt on the page, used for operation result prompts and other scenarios, supports`Toast`,`Toast.warning`,`Toast.loading`,`Toast.success`,`Toast.fail`。
+It is recommended to use Hooks calling method.
+Static methods cannot obtain context, and ThemeProvider data will not take effect.
+Therefore, it is recommended to use Hooks calling method`Toast.useToast`创build contextholder that supports reading context and replaces it with top-level registration`Toast`静state method.

 ## Code demonstration

 ### Basic Tips

 Display prompt content.

+#### Static method (not recommended)

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';